smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[String]`

 The name of the DNSSEC policy to use for this zone.
+The policy must be created using the `bind::dnssec_policy` defined type.

 Default value: ``undef``